 Data collection year and periodicity are homogenous across the sub-indicators.

-Finally, using different data sources implies that mechanisms should be put in place at the country level to coordinate regularly the flow of required information generated by various institutions.
+Finally, using different data sources implies that mechanisms should in place at the country level to coordinate regularly the flow of required information generated by various institutions.

 Alternative data sources may also be used to complement and/or validate farm survey data.
 This combined approach has the potential to improve the validity and soundness of results, in particular in countries that have well-established monitoring systems and that are able to produce quality information consistently over time.
 The information from other sources may be used and leveraged in different ways depending on quality and regularity of its collation.
 For example: